Every year, more than 1.3 million students drop out of high school. That’s 7,000 students a day.

-The second annual TEACH conference, which will take place on September 28, 2013.
-For continuing information and tickets, add wjct.org/teach to your browser favorites!
+The third annual TEACH Conference will take place on October 4, 2014.
+For continuing information and tickets, click here and add the page to your browser favorites!

 On April 28, 2012, WJCT hosted a statewide Teacher Town Hall at WJCT Studios.
 The Town Hall gives a collective voice to the needs, inspirations and ideas of teachers in Florida.
 WJCT edited the 90-minute conversation into a 60-minute television program that simulcast on 89.9 WJCT-FM, and broadcast across Florida on FPBS member stations.